Horse of the Year Show

-The Horse of the Year Show - also known as HOYS (pronounced /hois/)- was founded to be a culmination of the British equestrian events year.
-The Show was the idea of Captain Tony Collings and was realised by the then Chairman of BSJA (now British Showjumping), Mike Ansell.
-As it was to be the end of Season Finale the show needed to be held indoors, making it a unique event.
+The Horse of the Year Show, also known as HOYS (pronounced /hɔɪz/), was founded to be a culmination of the British equestrian events year.
+The Show was the idea of Captain Tony Collings and was realised by the then-Chairman of the British Showjumping Association, Mike Ansell.
+As it was to be the end-of-season finale, the show needed to be held indoors, making it a unique event.